cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 	2. **Structured data for graph link syntax** - develop syntax to store structured data at link instantiation
 	3. **Take advantage of inline Dataview tag name** - structure data in inline tags with link to framework/structured data component as the value.
 Find all of the files, use regex to find all cases of incoming files with regex match

+## Current Implementation

+### For Linking to Framework (with Internal Links)

+- Use dot notation with inline dataview tags
+- Use JSON after inline dataview tags
+- Define same connections in YAML frontmatter

+### For Linking to Framework (with Tags Only)

+- Framework is ingested/consumed into a tagging structure
+- Parts of framework can be referenced within tags like below:

+framework:
+	leaf_note (standard):
+		reviewer: "Person_1"

+### For Querying Links/Edges

+### Internal Link Method

+Use dataview JS at either:
+1. Higher-level folder/file of framework
+2. Leaf-level node/note of framework

+#### 1) Higher-Level Framework Folder Querying

+- Aggregate all links to folder and underlying folders
+- Aggregate tags and values for them by leafs
+- Make these editable?
+(HARD)

+#### 2) Leaf-level Framework Notes

+- Aggregate all links to folder and structure key:values into main object
+- Display as a table
+- Make these editable?
+(HARD)

+### Tags Only Method

+- Query all instances of tags and use the links of the files with those tags to build tables

 ## 1) Intermediate Edge Metadata Files

 - We could define connection/mappings files under a folder like `.edges_framework_here` or `.mappings_framework_here` that show the schema for metadata with the connections